hitesh22rana/mq/README.md

     - Generate the protobuf code and build the binaries using the provided `Makefile`:
         ```bash
         make build-mq
-        make build-publisher
-        make build-subscriber
-        ```

-    - Alternatively, you can build all components at once:
-        ```bash
-        make build-all
         ```

     ### Running the MQ